A London Symphony

-A London Symphony is the second symphony composed by Ralph Vaughan Williams.
+A London Symphony is the second symphony that Ralph Vaughan Williams composed.
 The work is sometimes referred to as Symphony No. 2, though the composer did not designate that name for the work.
 First performed in 1914, the original score of this four-movement symphony was lost and subsequently reconstructed.
 Vaughan Williams continued revisions of the work into its final definitive form, which was published in 1936.